History of transportation in New York City: Water transport

-Early in the 20th century the Department of Dock and Ferries built a series of piers south of 23rd Street to handle the ever-growing traffic of oceanic passenger steamships, which was later called Chelsea Piers.
+Early in the 20th century, the Department of Docks and Ferries built a series of piers south of 23rd Street to handle the ever-growing traffic of oceanic passenger steamships.
+They were later called Chelsea Piers.

 Hudson River crossings were in the charge of the Port of New York Authority, which also took control of freight piers and built an Inland Freight Terminal in Lower Manhattan.
 The Port Authority oversaw the transition of the ocean cargo industry from North River break bulk operations to containerization ports, mostly on Newark Bay, built a Downtown truck terminal on Greenwich Street and Midtown bus terminal, and took over the financially ailing Hudson Tubes that carried commuters from Hudson and Essex Counties in New Jersey to Manhattan.
 Plans for a Cross-Harbor Rail Tunnel to replace the declining car float operations of the railroads did not come to fruition; instead, most land freight traffic converted to trucks.
 The Port Authority also took over and expanded the major airports owned by the Cities of New York and Newark, New Jersey.

 During World War II, the New York Port of Embarkation handled about 44% of all personnel and 34% of all cargo shipped out to war.